 WCIT Publications

-The Importance of the US-Mexico-Canada Agreement for Washington State
+The Growing Importance of Digital Trade for Washington

 International Emergency Economic Powers Act Tariffs: The Impact on Washington State